*For Sale* Guitars Accessories Etcetera Links Books Forums Contact Home

 Wes Montgomery

-Adrian Ingram
+by Adrian Ingram

 Wes Montgomery was unquestionably the most significant jazz guitarist to emerge during the 1960s.
 During the '70s and '80s he had, like Charlie Christian and Django Reinhardt before him, become a major influence on other guitar players.
 Elements of his style are discernable in many of today's finest players.
 Through this book, guitarists and jazz guitar enthusiasts everywhere will fully understand and appreciate Wes's achievements, so often narrowly categorized as the development of octave playing.